newlisponrockets/newLISP-on-Rockets/docs/index.md

 You may be interested in running Rockets if you:

-* Want to experiment with a website that you can customize and extend in any way you like
+* Want to experiment with a website that you can extend any way you like
 * Are interested in LISP and LISP-like languages
 * Feel like trying something different